-Virginia A. Caine, M.D. is director of the Marion County Public Health Department.
+Virginia A. Caine, M.D. is director and chief medical officer of the Marion County Public Health Department.
 She is an associate professor of medicine at Indiana University School of Medicine's Infectious Diseases Division.
 She served as the President for the American Public Health Association, the nation's oldest and largest public health organization.
 She received the BioCrossroads "2017 August M. Watanabe Life Sciences Champion of the Year" award.

 Dr. Caine works tirelessly to promote and advance public health through innovative programs and unprecedented collaborations.
 With a national reputation for her work in public health through the Marion County Public Health Department, Dr. Caine was instrumental in setting up the first nationwide physician educational program regarding AIDS for the National Medical Association, which was later duplicated by the American Medical Association.
 She led a countywide process with local primary care agencies dealing with HIV/AIDS, to create the city's first integrated HIV health care delivery system.
 She was principal investigator for the Ryan White Title III funds, which established the first AIDS clinics in major city hospitals, ten community health centers, and resources for community-based HIV/AIDS prevention programs.